3D-Consistent Multi-View Editing by Correspondence Guidance: Method

-We also used our consistency loss for the one-step method pix2pix-turbo \cite{parmar2024one}, where the diffusion process is reduced to a single step.
-Such models can be formulated as $x=f(z)$ where $z$ is the starting noise and $x$ is the generated image, and we optimize $\mathcal{L}_c(f(z))$ with respect to $z$.
-This optimization resembles SeedSelect \cite{Samuel2023SeedSelect} where the starting noise was optimized to constrain the sampling process.
+We can also use our consistency loss with the one-step method pix2pix-Turbo \cite{parmar2024one}, where the denoising process is reduced to a single step.
+Such a model can be formulated as $x=f(z)$, where $z$ is the starting noise and $x$ is the generated image, and we optimize $\mathcal{L}(f(z))$ with respect to $z$.
+This optimization resembles SeedSelect \cite{Samuel2023SeedSelect} where the starting noise is optimized to constrain the sampling process.
+This is similar to what has previously been used to improve geometric consistency of diffusion models for single-image novel view synthesis \cite{bengtson2025geometric}.

+Our consistency loss can also be used to guide flow matching models.
+We utilize an efficient optimization strategy proposed by \cite{SONIC} that uses a linear approximation of the denoising trajectories to reformulate the optimization objective as $\mathcal{L}([f(z)-z]_{\text{sg}}+z)$, where $f(z)$ is the output of the flow matching process, $z$ is the initial noise and $[\cdot]_{\text{sg}}$ is the stop-gradient operation.
+The difference $f(z)-z$ is therefore seen as constant throughout the denoising process.
+This removes the expensive unrolling related to computing gradients through the denoising process with many steps and enables efficient guiding of flow matching models with our consistency loss.
+More details regarding this can be found in appendix \cref{sec:suppl_mw_edit}.

-An important consideration when editing multiple images of the same scene is how to select which previously edited images to use when computing the consistency loss $\mathcal{L}_c$.
-We found that editing one image at a time worked well in practice, and that when we generated a new image we used the matches between that image and two of the previously edited images.
-We selected the images with the most matching points to the image currently edited.
-We found that there was no performance improvement when using more than two images, as can be seen in Table \ref{tab:ablations}.
+\paragraph{Image Ordering} An important consideration when editing multiple images of the same scene is how to select which previously edited image to use when computing the consistency loss $\mathcal{L}_c$.
+We found that editing one image at a time works well in practice, and when we generate a new image, we use the matches between that image and two of the previously edited images.
+We select the images with the most matching points to the currently edited image.
+We found that there is no performance improvement when using more than two images (see Sec. \ref{sec:ablations}).